-For several years, Spice has been easy to purchase in head shops (stores that sell drug products) and gas stations and online.
-But, the chemicals used in Spice have a high potential for abuse and no medical benefit.
-So, the Drug Enforcement Administration (DEA) has made it against the law to sell, buy, or possess them.
-People who make Spice products try to avoid these legal restrictions by using different chemicals in their mixtures.
-The DEA continues to watch the situation and review the need to update the list of banned chemicals.
+Labeled "Not for Human Consumption" and disguised as incense, Spice has been available for purchase in head shops (stores that sell drug products), gas stations, and online.
+A couple years ago, the Drug Enforcement Administration (DEA) made it against the law to sell, buy, or possess Spice, but people who make these products work to avoid these laws by using different chemicals in their mixtures.
+The DEA monitors the situation and whether or not to ban more chemicals, as needed.

-Spice products are popular among young people; of the illegal drugs most used by high-school seniors, they are second only to marijuana.
-Easy access and the misunderstanding that Spice products are “natural" and safe have likely contributed to their popularity.
+Spice is the second most popular illegal drug used by high school seniors, with marijuana being the first.
+Easy access and the misunderstanding that Spice is "natural" and safe have likely contributed to these high use rates.

-Spice is pretty new, so we haven’t yet studied how it affects the brain.
-We do know that the chemicals found in Spice attach to the same nerve cell receptors as THC, the main mind-altering component of marijuana.
+Spice is pretty new, so there is very little research on how it affects the brain.
+We do know that the chemicals found in Spice attach to the same nerve cell receptors as THC, the main mind-altering ingredient in marijuana.
 Some of the chemicals found in Spice, however, attach to those receptors more strongly, which could lead to a much stronger and more unpredictable effect.
-We don’t know the chemical composition of many products sold as Spice.
-So, it’s likely that some varieties also contain substances that could cause very different effects than the user might expect.
+We still don’t know what many products sold as Spice are actually made of, and we can’t be sure how the chemicals in Spice will harm the user.

 People who abused Spice and were taken to Poison Control Centers report symptoms like a fast heart rate, vomiting, agitation, confusion, and hallucinations.
 Spice can also raise blood pressure and cause less blood to flow to the heart.
 In a few cases, it has been associated with heart attacks.
 People who use Spice a lot may experience withdrawal and addiction symptoms.